ericmoritz/blog/content/wsdemo-results-v2.md

 I [automated the
 test](https://github.com/ericmoritz/wsdemo/blob/master/README.md) to
-make it easier to benchmark the 19 servers the composed the test.
+make it easier to benchmark the 19 servers that composed the test.

-After many small scale benchmarks on AWS amidst data-center failures I found that even a multi-core EC2 instance performed in a similar peculiar manor with a majority of the servers.
+After many small scale benchmarks on AWS amidst data-center failures, I found that even a multi-core EC2 instance performed in a similarly with a majority of the servers.
 I decided that I needed actual hardware so I picked up a AMD Phenom 9600 Quad Core - 2300 mhz with 2GB of Memory off a Craigslist to compare the results.

 ## Methodology